Emimilio/Emimilio/README.md

 -      - I am currently working on my own chess game and chess bot.
 The code for this project will be available soon :)
 -      - I have also started a 2x2 rubik's cube solver.

 - My interests : Since I am only in my first year of university.
 I still have a lot to discover but if there is one thing about programming that stands out for me, it's the development of algorithms/artificial intelligence.
-Although I have very low experience in this domain, it is hard for me to describe the satisfaction of creating a bot or algorithm that is able to solve a difficult problem.
+It's hard for me to describe the satisfaction of creating a bot or algorithm that is able to solve a difficult problem.

 <!---
 Emimilio/Emimilio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.